niven/mergesort/README.md

 This actually means generating data with specific patterns in it, like ranges that are already sorted, high number of equal items etc.

+### Update 1
 Currently I'm figuring out how to create a "sawtooth" pattern that is made up of increasing sets of variable lengths around a mean.
 I came up with a simple but in retrospect awful rejection method.
-Instead, I'm going to go with the ZIggurat Algorithm as unclearly described on Wikipedia (http://en.wikipedia.org/wiki/Ziggurat_algorithm) and very comprehensibly here: http://heliosphan.org/zigguratalgorithm/zigguratalgorithm.html
+Instead, I'm going to go with the Ziggurat Algorithm as unclearly described on Wikipedia (http://en.wikipedia.org/wiki/Ziggurat_algorithm) and very comprehensibly here: http://heliosphan.org/zigguratalgorithm/zigguratalgorithm.html

-Code is in gen_random_structs.c, which I'm going to add some final output/report to that summarizes the data that it has generated.
+### Update 2
+saw_up and saw_down are done.
+Organ pipes are next up.
+This is an interesting case I learned about through John Bentley's video/talk about 3 quicksorts as a pattern that some qsort version was very bad at.

+Maybe it's also good to add a 'sorted' pattern as that is both real world data and an interesting edge case for some algorithms.

+First finishing timsort though, but is a bit of a chore since it is *a lot* of code for sorting.

 # Updates